Kim Newport Band

 sax.
 Eventually he returned to the United States.
 He now

-lives in Arizona with his wife and three children.
+lives in Arizona with his wife and three children, but no

 |